antuvarghese/adminboard/README.md

 database name should be "adminboard"
 Import the provided SQL schema file (adminboard.sql) into the database.

 NB : Do not upload these files on a production server.
 Only use in a test server for test purpose.
-Besides, some fuctions or features are not completed.
+Besides, some functions or features are not completed yet.
 I appreciate your interest in improving the codebase of AdminBoard.
 By contributing, you can help enhance its functionality, fix bugs, and introduce new features.

 **Theme options :** Dark, Light